wdzeng/telegram-id-pretender/README.md

 - `TG_API_HASH`: Required.
 The telegram API hash.
 - `TG_SESSION_PATH`: Optional.
 The path where telegram session token is saved.
 - `DESIRED_USERNAME`: Required.
 The telegram username you want to take.
 - `SEND_TG_MESSAGE`: Optional.
 If set, the script sends a message to your "Saved Messages" to inform the result.
+Noted that if the script failed to login, you receive no message.

-If you do not own the API key, generate one [here](https://my.telegram.org/apps).
+If you do not own an API key, generate one [here](https://my.telegram.org/apps).

 ### Exit Code